 Smartphones and the Cloud

 The iPhone wasn’t the first smartphone, but its introduction marked a fundamental shift in the internet.
 The internet became something that you could experience anywhere.
 People increasingly interacted with the internet through smartphone apps, rather than a traditional internet browser.

 Cloud computing gained traction around the same time, changing how the industry approached software architecture.
 The cloud also brought changes to how consumers experienced the internet and how they thought about their data.
 Local storage became less necessary.
 Some offices abandoned their shared drives, opting to store and edit their documents in the cloud.
 Instead of downloading music to a personal device, you could stream music you bought from amazon or itunes from the cloud.

 The way you experience the internet today is very different from the way you experienced it in 2007 and there is another change coming.
 Will you be ready?

 The internet is changing and the change is made possible by edge technology.
 Here are a few things you can expect:

 There is a decentralization that is taking place within the inherent architecture of the internet.
 We are going from hundreds of mobile networks to potentially millions of private networks, which can all be connected with each other.
 Storage and compute is also being moved closer to the user / application with efforts being made in the micro and metro edge data center worlds.
-Latency is the new currency of the Cloud.
+Time required to send data over two points in a network. is the new currency of the Cloud.